-(with design hour) (fall semester) Prerequisites: ELC 251, ELC 343 This course deals with embedded syst
+(with design hour) (fall semester) Prerequisites: ELC 251, ELC 343

 This course deals with embedded systems and their interactions with their physical environments.
-It focuses on embedded system design issues such as limited memory, cost, performance guarantees, real-time operations, power, and reliability.
+It focuses on embedded system design issues such as limited memory, cost, performance guarantees, realtime operations, power, and reliability.